Pierre-Emmanuel41/dictionary/Tutorial.md

 # How to use this API

 This simple tool allows you to easily create, load, register and/or unregister dictionaries in which messages for users are stored.
-First we need a <code>NotificationCenter</code>.
-This object is mainly used to get access to the <code>dictionaryContext</code>.
-The dictionary context  allows to store dictionaries for different languages.
+First we need a <code>DictionaryContext</code>.
+This object allows to store dictionaries for different languages.
 Finally, a <code>Dictionary</code> stores messages for users according to their code.
 Thus, the dictionary context allows to know in which language the message must be translated and the code allows to know which is the associated translation.

 # Dictionary files